 The drvinst.exe utility is a 32-bit Windows application that displays a message stating that it will take approximately ten minutes for the remaining executable device drivers to be installed.
 The ServerGuide Scripting Toolkit calls this utility during the deployment process automatically, when required.
-The utility exits after a 30-second countdown or can be exited earlier by clicking the OK button.
+The utility stops after a 30-second countdown, or you can exit it by clicking the OK button.